Swastik1993/my-portfolio/content/home/industry.md

         * Designed and developed the question answering module along with summarization using BERT for a [COVID-19 response dashboard](http://13.92.197.252/) on top of the [COVID-19 Open Research Dataset](https://www.semanticscholar.org/cord19/download/).

       Awards:
-        * Won the Team Award for outstanding performance in 2nd Quarter of financial year 2020.
+        * Won the Quarterly Team Award for outstanding performance in 2nd Quarter of financial year 2020.
-        * Won the Individual award for Above and Beyond performance in 4th Quarter of financial year 2020.
+        * Won the Annual Individual award for Above and Beyond performance in the financial year 2020.

   - title: Business Analyst
     company: BRIDGEi2i Analytics Solutions